microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

     ..  include:: /_fragments/onenote_only.rst

-    The App_PushState message is posted when the user changes the state of Office Online application in a way which the user may wish to return to later, requesting to capture it in the HTML 5 History API.
+    The App_PushState message is posted when the user changes the state of |wac| application in a way which the user may wish to return to later, requesting to capture it in the HTML 5 History API.
 In receiving this message, the Host page should using `history.pushState` to capture the state for a potential later state pop.

     To send this message, the :term:`AppStateHistoryPostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
-Otherwise Office Online will not send this message.
+Otherwise |wac| will not send this message.

     ..  attribute:: Values
         :noindex: